Not sure if Boston's The Gourmet Pizza Restaurant & Sports Bar is right for you?

 Potential Mitigations

-- It is imperative to contact a significant number of former franchisees listed in Item 20 to understand their reasons for leaving the system.
+- It is essential to contact a significant number of former franchisees listed in Item 20 to understand the specific reasons for their departure.

 Rapid System Growth